JuulLabs/able/keep-alive/README.md

     private val gatt = viewModelScope.keepAliveGatt(
         application,
         bluetoothAdapter.getRemoteDevice(MAC_ADDRESS),
-        disconnectTimeoutMillis = 5_000L // 5 seconds
+        disconnectTimeoutMillis = 5_000L, // 5 seconds
+        onEvent = { event ->
+            event.onConnected {
+               // Actions to perform on initial connect *and* subsequent reconnects: discoverServicesOrThrow()
+            }
+            event.onDisconnected { disconnectInfo ->
+                // Actions to perform on disconnect, or after a failed connection attempt if (disconnectInfo.wasConnected) {
+                    /*
+                        True if this disconnection event follows a successful connection, false if it represents a failed connection attempt.
+                    */
+                } else if (disconnectInfo.connectionAttempt > 1) {
+                    /*
+                        Value tracking the current connection attempt in the life span of the keepAliveGatt.
+Starts at 1 and increments by 1 for each connection attempt, whether successful or not.
+                    */
+                }
+            }
+        }
     ) {
-        // Actions to perform on initial connect *and* subsequent reconnects: discoverServicesOrThrow()

     }

     fun connect() {